zjgordon/mcServerManager/planning/tasks/meta/PROJECT_HISTORY.md

 # Project History

+## 2025-01-27 - CARD-070: Add feature gating implementation examples

+**Epic:** Epic 3 – Admin Configuration Enhancements
+**Status:** Completed
+**Owner:** cursor

+Created comprehensive documentation and implementation examples for the feature gating system in docs/experimental-features.md.
+The documentation includes detailed API reference for all four utility functions (get_experimental_features(), toggle_experimental_feature(), is_feature_enabled(), and add_experimental_feature()), practical implementation examples showing how to use is_feature_enabled() in routes, functions, templates, and API endpoints, feature lifecycle management process from development to production, best practices for feature naming, error handling, performance considerations, and security guidelines.
+Added comprehensive troubleshooting section with common issues and debug commands, admin interface usage instructions, monitoring and logging examples, and future enhancement roadmap.
+The documentation provides complete guidance for developers on safely implementing and managing experimental features throughout their lifecycle.

 ## 2025-01-27 - CARD-069: Add integration tests for admin configuration enhancements

 **Epic:** Epic 3 – Admin Configuration Enhancements